Have you ever heard about the billionaire who lives in a modest home?

 Warren Buffett could buy any house in the world (with cash!), but he chooses to live in a modest, relatively small home in Omaha!
 Why is that?

 And what other surprising things can you and I learn from millionaires (and even billionaires like Buffett) who don’t live the average millionaire life?

 President Harry Truman once said, “Not all readers are leaders, but all leaders are readers.”
 One of the reasons millionaires become millionaires is because of their constant desire to learn.
 To them, leadership books and biographies are much more important than the latest reality show or who got kicked off the island.
 When they have free time, they use it wisely—by reading.

 2. They understand delayed gratification.

 Everyday millionaires spend most of their lives sacrificing temporary pleasures for long-term success.
 They have no problem buying an older used car, living in a modest neighborhood and wearing inexpensive clothes.
 They don’t care about keeping up with the Joneses.

 These decisions allow them to do things like save for retirement and college, and build up a large down payment for their dream home.
 They realize that instant gratification is fun—but delayed gratification is so much better.
 Today’s sacrifices set them up for tomorrow’s success.

 One of the biggest myths out there is that average millionaires see “debt as a tool.”
 Not true.
 If they want something they can’t afford, they save and pay cash for it later.

 Car payments, student loans, same-as-cash financing plans—these just aren’t part of their vocabulary.
 That’s why they win with money.
 They don’t owe anything to the bank, so every dollar they earn stays with them to spend, save and give!

 Debt is the biggest obstacle to building wealth.
-I tell everyone.
-You need to avoid it like the plague.
+You need to avoid it like the plague and get debt out of your life.
 Your dreams are too important!